[Ultimate Guide] Selected Turkish Phrases and Examples Useful for Daily Conversation and Travel

 Topkapı Sarayı'nın Harem bölümünü gezmek istiyorum

-What are the most popular souvenirs from Turkey?
+What are the popular souvenirs from Turkey?

 Türkiye'den en popüler hediyelik eşyalar nelerdir